Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 In classical Chinese medical embryology, the Extraordinary Meridians are the first energetic structures of the human body to form during conception and embryonic development.
 They arise before the twelve primary meridians and lay down a blueprint that underpins growth and development.

-Although no single universal sequence ap pears across all classical texts, the most widely accepted traditional order — according to sources such as the Nan Jing, Ling Shu, and classical embryological models — is as follows.
+Although no single universal sequence appears across all classical texts, the most widely accepted traditional order — according to sources such as the Nan Jing, Ling Shu, and classical embryological models — is as follows.

 The first meridian to emerge is the Chong Mai, the central axis of the embryo.
-It arises from the combined Essence of both parents and forms the ‘Sea of Blood and Meridians’, from which all other meridians originate.
+It arises from the combined Jing of both parents and forms the ‘Sea of Blood and Meridians’, from which all other meridians originate.

 From the Chong Mai, the Ren Mai develops as the anterior midline, regulating Yin, embodiment, and reproduction.
 The Du Mai forms the posterior midline, supporting Yang, directionality, and the nervous system.
 Together, these three constitute the fundamental structure of the body.